Stephen M. Mills, CIMA®

 - Wall Street Journal, “Consumer Spending Growth Moderated in February and Core Inflation Eased,” March 31, 2023

 - Wall Street Journal article, “Republican Budget Still Months Away, Complicating Debt-Ceiling Talks,” March 30, 2023

 The indices presented in this material are to provide you with an understanding of their historic performance and are not presented to illustrate the performance of any security.
 Investors cannot directly purchase any index.

 Stocks offer long-term growth potential, but may fluctuate more and provide less current income than other investments.
 An investment in the stock market should be made with an understanding of the risks associated with common stocks, including market fluctuations.
 Investing in foreign securities presents certain risks not associated with domestic investments, such as currency fluctuation, political and economic instability, and different accounting standards.
 This may result in greater share price volatility.
-These risks are heightened in emerging markets.

 Wells Fargo Advisors Financial Network is not a legal or tax advisor.
 Consult your tax advisor or accountant for more details regarding your specific circumstance.